Is it possible for parties to enter into a construction contract where the price to be paid to the contractor is fixed?

 Whilst it is theoretically possible to draft a construction contract where the price is fixed (by omitting the three factors mentioned above), the commercial reality is that both the employer and the building contractor normally want some flexibility built into the contract: the employer usually wants to have the right to instruct variations and the contractor certainly wants the right to claim for losses suffered and expenses incurred for which it is not to blame.

-In essence, what parties usually mean when they talk about a 'fixed price contract' is a lump sum contract where the contractor's entitlement to additional money is limited, for example, there are no fluctuation provisions and/or the events which would usually entitle the contractor to compensation for loss and/or expense are restricted.
+In essence, what parties usually mean when they talk about a 'fixed price contract' is a lump sum contract where the contractor's entitlement to additional money is limited.
+For example, there are no fluctuation provisions and/or the events which would usually entitle the contractor to compensation for loss and/or expense are restricted.
 Parties may often refer to a 'guaranteed maximum price' contract which, again, is unlikely ever to truly mean this – employer changes and/or other possible occurrences will be excluded from the guaranteed maximum price figure.

 It is possible to draft a construction contract where the price is fixed for given works.
 Often both the employer and the building contractor will want to have some flexibility built into the contract; the employer will usually want to have the right to make variations and the contractor will want the right to claim for losses suffered and expenses incurred for which it is not at fault.